fireflysemantics/slice/README.md

 - Comparison of entities
 - CRUD operations on individual entities

-In addition the `EStore<E>` supports an addition confirable `id` property that can be assigned by an external persistance store, such as a database, and this `id` could change over the lifetime of the entity.
+The `EStore<E>` also supports an additional configurable `id` property that can be assigned by an external persistance store, such as a database, and this `id` could change over the lifetime of the entity.

 For the full API see the [Slice Typedoc API Documentation](https://fireflysemantics.github.io/slice/doc/).